yaqwsx/KiKit/doc/present.md

 - `gerbers` path to archive with gerbers
 - `file` path to `kicad_pcb` file

-See the default template in `kikit/resources/present/templates/default` for an starting point for custom templates.
+See the default template in `kikit/resources/present/templates/default` for a starting point for custom templates.